swarovsky1907/flowstate/README.md

-# Panic Planner
+# FlowState

-Panic Planner is a smart study planner that creates personalized schedules and dynamically adapts them as users complete tasks, miss sessions, or add new work.
+FlowState is a smart study planner that creates personalized schedules and dynamically adapts them as users complete tasks, miss sessions, or add new work.

 ## Features